Project Gemini: Crew selection

 In late 1963, Slayton selected Shepard and Stafford for Gemini 3, McDivitt and White for Gemini 4, and Schirra and Young for Gemini 5 (which was to be the first Agena rendezvous mission).
 The backup crew for Gemini 3 was Grissom and Borman, who were also slated for Gemini 6, to be the first long-duration mission.
 Finally Conrad and Lovell were assigned as the backup crew for Gemini 4.

 Delays in the production of the Agena Target Vehicle caused the first rearrangement of the crew rotation.
 The Schirra and Young mission was bumped to Gemini 6 and they became the backup crew for Shepard and Stafford.
 Grissom and Borman then had their long-duration mission assigned to Gemini 5.

 The second rearrangement occurred when Shepard developed Ménière's disease, an inner ear problem.
 Grissom was then moved to command Gemini 3.
 Slayton felt that Young was a better personality match with Grissom and switched Stafford and Young.
 Finally, Slayton tapped Cooper to command the long-duration Gemini 5.
 Again for reasons of compatibility, he moved Conrad from backup commander of Gemini 4 to pilot of Gemini 5, and Borman to backup command of Gemini 4.
 Finally he assigned Armstrong and Elliot See to be the backup crew for Gemini 5.

 The third rearrangement of crew assignment occurred when Slayton felt that See wasn't up to the physical demands of EVA on Gemini 8.
 He reassigned See to be the prime commander of Gemini 9 and put Scott as pilot of Gemini 8 and Charles Bassett as the pilot of Gemini 9.

 The fourth and final rearrangement of the Gemini crew assignment occurred after the deaths of See and Bassett when their trainer jet crashed, coincidentally into a McDonnell building which held their Gemini 9 capsule in St. Louis.
 The backup crew of Stafford and Cernan was then moved up to the new prime crew of Gemini 9A.
 Lovell and Aldrin were moved from being the backup crew of Gemini 10 to be the backup crew of Gemini 9.
 This cleared the way through the crew rotation for Lovell and Aldrin to become the prime crew of Gemini 12.

 Along with the deaths of Grissom, White, and Roger Chaffee in the fire of Apollo 1, this final arrangement helped determine the makeup of the first seven Apollo crews, and who would be in position for a chance to be the first to walk on the Moon.

 Missions

-In 1964 and 1965, two Gemini missions were flown without crews to test systems and the heat shield.
+In April 1964 and January 1965, two Gemini missions were flown without crews to test systems and the heat shield.
 These were followed by 10 flights with crews in 1965 and 1966.
 All were launched by Titan II launch vehicles.
 Some highlights from the Gemini program: